jacobvarner/hoops-jacobvarner/_posts/2020-8-17-sec-in-the-nba-draft-1970s-overview.md

 There were 11 players drafted from current SEC schools in the 1976 NBA Draft with eight different schools having a player selected.

-Alabama led the way, and landed another top-5 pick, when Leon Douglas was taken with the fourth overall pick by the Detroit Pistons.
+Alabama led the way, and landed another top-5 pick when Leon Douglas was taken with the fourth overall pick by the Detroit Pistons.

 There were five total players taken in the top-30 of the draft with Butch Feher from Vanderbilt landing just outside that mark at 33.